CorinaMurg/html-tag-quiz/README.md

 This project aims to be a beginner friendly way to your first contribution to open source.
 If you are looking to make your first contribution, follow the steps below.

+Also, read the <a href="https://github.com/YurisCodingClub/accessibility-mentor/blob/main/CONTRIBUTING.md">Contribution Guide</a> before interacting with the repositories.

 Images are from the <a href="https://github.com/YurisCodingClub/dev-cv/">Dev CV repository of this organization.</a>

+‼️ To get more women and especially people with disabilities into tech, I always assign tickets to them first.

+### CodeNewbies

+If you are a complete beginner in open source / GitHub, don't worry.
+Look at the following description on how to set up the project locally.

+If you are a complete beginner in coding or open source, don't worry.
+Let's start with the following: Look up what semantic HTML means.
+Think about what a navigation actually is (a list of links).
+Use the corresponding semantic HTML for it.
+You can find everything needed to fulfill this issue by looking the terms up in w3schools or MDN.
+If these sites are new to you, don't worry.
+You will get used to them over time.
+Happy coding 🙂

 <img align="right" width="300" src="https://docs.google.com/uc?export=download&id=1SbliQ66gfCx0uiwcG_04FAPXNMPHVE7s" alt="fork this repository" />